Asymptomatic testing FAQs (for managers)

 How frequently will staff need to get tested?

-Critical workers, who cannot work from home, should aim to be tested twice weekly, every three to four days (or as a minimum once a week).
+Workers, who cannot work from home, should aim to be tested twice weekly, every three to four days.
 Hourly slots will be released on a dedicated booking system and it will be for staff to select the most suitable slot for them.

 Should staff get an LFT test if they already have coronavirus symptoms?